-Heart disease risk often doesn’t track with LDL-C (“bad cholesterol”).
+A rise in heart disease risk often doesn’t correlate with a rise in LDL-C (“bad cholesterol”).
 The better measure is LDL-P, or the number of low-density lipoprotein particles in the bloodstream.
 With LDL-P, you’re actually measuring the number of atherogenic particles, not just the cholesterol inside of them.
 The data is fairly clear on this point[*].

 The other issue is inflammation.
 Cholesterol particles only oxidize and cause plaques in the face of inflammation.